-PERFORMANCE CODE FOR BUILDINGS AND FACILITIES
+EFFECTIVE USE OF THE INTERNATIONAL CODE COUNCIL PERFORMANCE CODE FOR BUILDINGS AND FACILITIES

-The purpose of the International Code Council Performance Code for Buildings and Facilities (ICCPC) is to promote innovative, flexible and responsive solutions that optimize the expenditure and consumption of resources while preserving social and economic value.
+The purpose of the ICCPC is to promote innovative, flexible and responsive solutions that optimize the expenditure and consumption of resources while preserving social and economic value.
 This approach is unique to the structure of a performance-based code.